Michaelktker/my-agentic-rag/Whatsapp_Baileys_Task_Template.md

 ## 🚀 Overview

 Baileys is a powerful TypeScript/JavaScript library that provides a direct WebSocket API for interacting with WhatsApp Web without requiring a browser.
-This template provides a comprehensive guide for building production-ready WhatsApp bots and applications using Baileys.
+This template provides a comprehensive guide for building production-ready WhatsApp bots with ADK integration, media processing, and intelligent workflows.

 ## 🏗️ Core Architecture & Concepts